-TMRA offers free workshops to Texas teachers during the summer.
-These workshops provide educators science-based information to help educate students about the availability, importance, development and use of our natural resources.
-During the 5-day workshops, teachers tour mining facilities, visit reclamation areas and participate in hands-on labs, returning to the classroom able to provide their students with real-world, problem solving activities - such as designing a surface mine, restoring land or reclaiming water.
+TMRA offers free workshops to educators during the summer.
+These 5-day workshops provide science-based information to help educate students about the availability, importance, development and use of our natural resources while protecting our environment.
+The attendees tour mining facilities, visit reclamation areas and participate in hands-on labs.
 These hands-on activities are designed to help students use critical thinking skills while applying earth science facts to real-life situations.
 Designed to be used in grades 4-12, all activities are TEKS and STAAR correlated.

 Workshop participants receive the curriculum, geologic samples, additional materials and equipment needed for use in the classroom.
 Teachers will also receive Professional Development hours:

 - 40 hours TEEAC credit (coal workshops)

 "I just wanted to say thank you for a wonderful week of educational information and relaxation.
 I've been to many programs and this is the best."
 Seventh grade science teacher